 Becky joined the team in 2017 as an Events Assistant.
 Becky’s role involves looking after the Garden Life, Heritage, and Food and Farming areas of the Kent County Show and organising site services and catering.
 Becky will also be organising the Heritage Transport Show and getting involved with the Society’s charitable activities.
 Having worked as a temp during previous Shows, Becky is looking forward to working in a new and expanded role with the Society.

-Meghan joined the team in 2017 as an Events Assistant.
 Meghan's role involves looking after the Equine and Garden Life sections of the Show, as well as the Pale Making and Clay Shoot competitions.
-In addition to the Show areas, Meghan organises the 200+ volunteer Stewarding team and the annual Steward's Super.
+In addition to the Show areas, Meghan organises the 200+ volunteer Stewarding team, the annual Steward's Super and trade and sponsorship for Farm Expo.
 With a background in horses, farming and country pursuits, this role is a enables Meghan to share what she's most passionate about.

 Hannah joined the Society seven years ago as the Executive PA to the Board of Directors and continues to work with the Board on a daily basis.
 As with all roles, Hannah's has increased greatly in the time she has worked here and now includes working with Lucy on site services, entertainment, health and safety, the Members Area, Society membership and anything else that the Show puts on their desks.
 Hannah organises the Official Luncheons at the Show and also responsible for the Living Land, the Society's education event for 2800 children to learn about food, farming and the countryside.

 Features and Competitions Co-ordinator